bsc-pm/ompss-ee/source/ompss-ee/README.rst

 (e.g. in the Cholesky kernel you can compile the performance version executing ''make cholesky-p''.
 By default (running make with no parameters) all the versions are compiled.

-Appart of building the program's binaries, the make utility will also build shell scripts to run the program.
+Apart of building the program's binaries, the make utility will also build shell scripts to run the program.
 Each exercise have two running scripts, one to run a single program execution (''run-once.sh''), the other will run multiples configurations with respect the number of threads, data size, etc (''multirun.sh'').
 Before submitting any job, make sure all environment variables